Navy vs. Temple NCAA Football Odds, Plays and Insights | November 27, 2021

 Navy Stats and Trends

-- Navy has six wins against the spread in 10 games this year.
+- In Navy's 10 games this year, it has six wins against the spread.

-- Navy has gone over the point total in 40% of its opportunities this year (four times in 10 games with a set point total).

 - The Midshipmen have turned the ball over seven times this season, six fewer than the Owls have forced (13).